 Upon identifying an error on a final assessment roll, the assessor must submit a petition for correction to the board, typically at least 10 days before the board's meeting.
 The petition must be made using the appropriate forms and include information requested by the commissioner and any available proof that an error occurred.193

 193 N.Y.
 Real Prop.
 Tax Law § 553(2).

+The commissioner of the Department of Taxation and Finance develops standards for electronic real property tax administration (E-RPT).
+This includes the provision of electronic forms, and electronic means of filing applications for administrative correction of errors.

 On final assessment rolls, only certain errors may be corrected, including:

 • a clerical error on the assessment roll for the current or preceding year which has resulted in the assessed valuation, special assessment, or other charge based on units of service provided by special district which is less than that actually appearing on the property record card, field book, or other final work product of the assessor;